 - Amelia O’Rourke, a Director in Ryan’s Australian practice based in Sydney, who advises multinational corporations on all aspects of Australian goods and services tax across multiple industries.

 “It is an honor that these female members of Ryan’s senior leadership team are being recognized for their dominance in the tax profession, and I congratulate them on their hard work and contributions to Ryan’s global tax services leadership position,” said G. Brint Ryan, Chairman and CEO of Ryan.

 The Women in Tax Leaders guide is based on a minimum number of nominations received from peers and clients, along with evidence of outstanding success in the past year.
 Firms and individuals cannot pay to be recommended in this guide.

 Ryan, an award-winning global tax services and software provider, is the largest Firm in the world dedicated exclusively to business taxes.
 With global headquarters in Dallas, Texas, the Firm provides an integrated suite of federal, state, local, and international tax services on a multijurisdictional basis, including tax recovery, consulting, advocacy, compliance, and technology services.
-Ryan is an eight-time recipient of the International Service Excellence Award from the Customer Service Institute of America (CSIA) for its commitment to world-class client service.
-Empowered by the dynamic myRyan work environment, which is widely recognized as the most innovative in the tax services industry, Ryan’s multidisciplinary team of more than 2,800 professionals and associates serves over 16,000 clients in more than 50 countries, including many of the world’s most prominent Global 5000 companies.
+Ryan is an 11-time recipient of the International Service Excellence Award from the Customer Service Institute of America (CSIA) for its commitment to world-class client service.
+Empowered by the dynamic myRyan work environment, which is widely recognized as the most innovative in the tax services industry, Ryan’s multidisciplinary team of more than 4,700 professionals and associates serves over 29,000 clients in more than 75 countries, including many of the world’s most prominent Global 5000 companies.
 More information about Ryan can be found at ryan.com.
-“Ryan” and “Firm” refer to the global organizational network and may refer to one or more of the member firms of Ryan International, each of which is a separate legal entity.